ClickCease

 Key Takeaways: Can You Sell a House with a Mortgage in Ohio?

-The mortgage will get handled at closing when your lender gets paid directly from the sale proceeds.
-You get to keep whatever’s left over after all the bills are settled.
+The mortgage will be handled at closing when your lender is paid directly from the sale proceeds.
+You will keep whatever’s left over after all the bills are settled.